dongkyunk/ActiveShiftLayer/README.md

 ```bash
 ~/setup.py/ install (to install custom C++ op)
 ```
+opASL.cpp is the c++ file containing a custom op.
+It follows the mathematical formulas in the paper, with a forward function that returns a tensor with ASL updated values in formula 11.
 ASL.py supposedly imports the op and defines a new autograd function based on ASL.

 # TODO